• Skip to primary navigation

 In addition to Michelangelo, you will also see works from Botticelli, Pontormo, Allori, and others.

-Even if you can only visit for a short time while doing this Florence in a day itinerary, I encourage you to stop in, even if just for an hour or two.
+Even if you can only visit for a short time while completing this Florence in a day itinerary, I encourage you to stop in, even if just for an hour or two.

 The art and sculptures you’ll see on display here are what the city is known for, you won’t want to miss it.